Connections: Birds Without Borders

 When you appreciate nature, you want to do everything possible to help the environment and positively impact conservation.

-Many people who love birds or study birds or wildlife learn about what is needed for wildlife to thrive and then realize that some of those necessities are threatened or no longer available.
-It naturally makes you more of a conservationist.
+Many people who love birds, or study birds or wildlife, learn about what is needed for wildlife to thrive and then realize that some of those necessities are threatened or no longer available.
+It naturally makes you more of a conservationist and to want to spread the word about the importance of conservation.

-Larry and I have a native garden because it provides insects for the birds.
+Larry and I have native gardens because they provide insects, spiders, and fruits for the birds.
 In general, we try to reduce our negative impact on nature.
-Having a conservation outlook just comes naturally.
+Having a conservation outlook just comes naturally to both of us.

 See Vicki's Bio